Exact crystalline solution for a one-dimensional few-boson system with point interaction: Solution for a 1D Bose crystal

+Based on available information, we suppose that the \textit{ideal} crystal corresponds solely to the quantum numbers $n_{1}=n_{2}=\ldots =n_{N}=N$ (i.e., any other collection $\{n_{j}\}$ does not correspond to the ideal crystal, for any $\gamma$).

-By the theorem of nodes \cite{gilbert}, if the states $\Psi_{j}$ are associated with the numbers $j=1,2,\ldots,\infty$ in the order of increasing energies $E_{j}$, then the nodes of the function $\Psi_{j}$ divide the phase space $x_{1},\ldots,x_{N}$ into $l\leq j$ segments.
+By the node theorem \cite{gilbert}, if the states $\Psi_{j}$ are associated with the numbers $j=1,2,\ldots,\infty$ in the order of increasing energies $E_{j}$, then the nodes of the function $\Psi_{j}$ divide the phase space $x_{1},\ldots,x_{N}$ into $l\leq j$ segments.
 In this case, the lowest state must be non-degenerate, and the higher states can be degenerate \cite{gilbert}.
-The theorem was proved for one particle in the 2D space, but the proof can be easily generalized to the case of any $N>1$ and any dimensionality of the space.
+The theorem was proved for one particle in the 2D space, but the proof can be easily generalized to the case of any $N>1$ and any dimension of the space.
 Our results for $N=2; 3$ are in agreement with this theorem.
 Additionally, we have established for the lowest states of a 1D system of $N=2; 3$ point bosons that, for any collection $\{n_{j}\},$ the number of segments ($l$) is independent of $\gamma$ (if $0<\gamma<\infty$), and the shape of segments depends weakly.

+For illustration, we remark that the nodes can ``draw'' whimsical patterns in the profile of the probability density $|\psi_{j}(x_{1},\ldots,x_{N}|^{2}$, see Figs. 5 and 6 in \cite{lode2020uzory}.

-From the physical point of view, such properties mean the following.
+From a physical standpoint, the properties described above mean the following.
 Each $n_{j}>1$ corresponds to a quasiparticle with a quasimomentum $p_{j}=\hbar \pi (n_{j}-1)/L$ \cite{mtsp2019}.
 At the weak and strong coupling, we have, respectively, Bogolyubov--Feynman quasiparticles \cite{bog1947,bz,fey1972} and Girardeau--Lieb particle excitations \cite{girardeau1960,lieb1963}.
 Therefore, each state $\{n_{j}\}$ corresponds to some collection of quasiparticles $\{p_{j}\}$.
-According to the above analysis, for each state with a collection of quasiparticles $\{p_{j}\},$ the distribution of atoms (maxima of $|\Psi|^{2}$) is approximately the same for all $0<\gamma<\infty$.
+According to the above analysis, for each state with a collection of quasiparticles $\{p_{j}\},$ the distribution of atoms (maxima of $|\Psi|^{2}$) is approximately the same for all $0\leq \gamma \leq\infty$.
 The ideal crystal corresponds to $n_{1}=\ldots =n_{N}=N$, i.e., to $N$ identical quasiparticles with the quasimomentum $p_{j}=\hbar \pi (N-1)/L\equiv p_{c}$.
 In other words, the \textit{crystal is formed by the condensate of $N$ quasiparticles} with the quasimomentum $p_{c}$.
 It is the lowest (ground) state of the crystal.
-The close states for which some $n_{j}$ are slightly different from $N$ correspond apparently to a crystal with excitations or defects.
+The close states for which some $n_{j}$ are slightly different from $N$ correspond presumably to a crystal with excitations or defects.